FAQs

 For example, and in response to the aforementioned columns, in the case of the VAT Investment Goods Register, with a view to regularising deductions for investment goods, pursuant to the provisions of Articles 107 to 110, both inclusive, of the VAT Law, it must be considered that the time period in which they can be applied differs depending on the type of goods (real estate, Article 107.three, and other investment goods, Article 107.one).
 VAT taxpayers who are subject to the pro rata rule (i.e. who may have to practice the adjustment of deductions for investment goods) must identify the Type of Asset to correctly maintain the VAT Investment Goods Register.

-In addition, the last paragraph of Article 4 of Order HAC/773/2019 of 28 June, which it regulates the keeping of the books recorded in the Personal Income Tax, indicating, when referring to the entries in the investment Goods Registry Book, which "The removal of the asset or right will also be recorded with an expression of its date and reason."
+Likewise, the last paragraph of article 4 of Order HAC/773/2019, of June 28, which regulates the keeping of registration books in the Personal Income Tax, indicates, when referring to the annotations in the Investment Assets Registration Book, that "The deregistration of the asset or right will also be recorded, stating its date and reason."

 VAT taxpayers who are subject to the pro rata rule (i.e. who may have to practice the adjustment of deductions for investment goods) must maintain the VAT Register of Investment Property.
 The details of a capital good shall be entered in that book only when the adjustment of the deductible amount of the good is appropriate.